cirko0/caching-proxy/README.md

 ### Making Requests

-After starting the server, you can make requests to the proxy server:
+After starting the server, you can make requests to:

 ```bash
 $ curl http://localhost:3000